Julienbeaulieu/julienbeaulieu.github.io/_posts/2020-03-16-building-a-robust-configuration-system-for-deep-learning-models.md

 I hope that I managed to illustrate the power of this highly customizable and flexible way to build the architecture of our model.
 Combined with a proper experimental framework as demonstrated above, and a neat and tidy project structure, we now have a solid framework and pipeline that can be used for any deep learning project.

+*Credits: I did not write this architecture myself.
+I did however familiarize myself with it, rebuilt it from scratch, and contributed a bit along the way.
+Credit goes to my *\*wishes to stay anonymus*\* meeting partner, and to [Yang](https://www.linkedin.com/in/dryangding/), who helped standardize & automate a lot of the work and also organizes the meetups.
+The architecture was inspired by [Facebook Research's Detectron2](https://github.com/facebookresearch/detectron2) project.
+This post was also inspired by the [Cookie Cutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) project structure.*